 - Each member of the Fruit Loop must meet specific criteria for membership, including cleanliness, accuracy of info, etc.

-- Not all members offer u-pick but many of them do.
+- Not all members offer u-pick so check the list before visting.

 - Check out the official Hood River Fruit Loop Map, and you can find the whole list of fruits (and when they are ready).